-The History of the double breasted suit
+The History of Double-Breasted Suits

-Double breasted suits came into fashion in the mid 1930s, the style emerging from naval reefer jackets.
-They remained fashionable until the mid 1950’s, when the single breasted suit became more popular.
+Double-breasted suits came into fashion in the mid-1930s: the style emerging from naval reefer jackets.
+They remained fashionable until the mid-1950s when the single-breasted suit became more popular.

-As the ‘60s began to swing, they started to look traditional and old fashioned and to an extent that reputation remains to this day.
+As the ‘60s began to swing, they started to look traditional and old-fashioned and to an extent, that reputation remains to this day.
 What has changed, however, are people’s attitudes to looking traditional.
-In a world where “Fashion is something so ugly it has to change every six months” wearing a more classical style shows class and distinction.
+In a world where “Fashion is something so ugly it has to change every six months”, wearing a more classical style shows class and distinction.

-What are it’s characteristics?
+What is it’s characteristics?

 This style of jacket is cut in a very specific way.
 The key characteristics are the overlapping front flaps and the parallel set of buttons that adorn the front.
 One set of buttons fastens and one set is decorative but necessary to give the jacket it’s symmetry.